assemblymade/meta/app/views/faq_groups/basics.md

 # Who covers the costs of development?

-Assembly.
+The Assembly.
 We have restrictions to this, but generally we financially assist growing product get off the ground.